WillemNieuwenhuis/anon_excel/readme.md

 called "blake2b".
 This is a stable hashing function to guarantuee that the hashcode will be the same for the same student each time, as well as unique.

-The hashed code will be only be visible in the optional cleaned data.
-In the analysis result the anonymized ID's are replaced with human readable ID's: **student_nn**; all other identifyable data is absent from the analysis results.
+The hashed code will be only be visible in the optional cleaned data, and when the `anonymize` command line parameter is set appropriately.
+In the analysis result the anonymized ID's are replaced with human readable ID's: **student_nn**;
+all other identifyable data is absent from the analysis results.